MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 #### amqp:connection:forced and amqp:link:detach-forced

-When the connection to Event Hubs is idle, the service will disconnect the client after some time.
-This is not a problem as the clients will re-establish a connection when a service operation is requested.
-More information can be found in the [AMQP troubleshooting documentation][AmqpTroubleshooting].
+When the connection to Event Hubs is idle, the service disconnects the client after some time.
+This issue is not a problem because the clients re-establish a connection when a service operation is requested.
+For more information, see the [AMQP troubleshooting documentation][AmqpTroubleshooting].

 ## Permission issues